pixsys-electronics/nodered-podman-tutorial/README.md

 					- /data/user/node-red-podman/data:/data	# Persistent volume for flows and configurations
 			```

-	- If you are not familiar with Linux shells, you can do everything from the Cockpit GUI.
+	- If you are not familiar with Linux shells (or you don't need to map hardware peripherals to your container), you can do everything from the Cockpit GUI.

 		1. Log-in into Cockpit from you WP, TC or directly from a PC through a browser at `http://<DEVICE_IP>:9443`
 		2. Navigate to the `Podman containers` tab in the side-menu.